Aaron-Bopp/TIM/10_Sources/History/notesReconstruction.md

 ---
 created: 2021-04-30
-note-type:
-- content-note
+tags: node/source/notes
-creator:
+creator: null
-content-type:
+type:
   - class
 source: NWMSU
 ---

 - What was the root cause of the [[civil war]]